-To set up single sign-on (SSO), you must perform some configuration steps.
+To set up single sign-on (SSO) for Linux desktops, you must perform some configuration steps.

-The Horizon single sign-on module communicates with PAM (pluggable authentication modules) in Linux and does not depend on the method that you use to integrate Linux with Active Directory (AD).
-Horizon SSO is known to work with the OpenLDAP and Winbind solutions that integrate Linux with AD.
+The VMware Horizon single sign-on module communicates with PAM (pluggable authentication modules) in Linux and does not depend on the method that you use to integrate the Linux virtual machine with Active Directory (AD).
+VMware Horizon SSO is known to work with the OpenLDAP and Winbind solutions that integrate Linux virtual machines with AD.

 By default, SSO assumes that AD's sAMAccountName attribute is the login ID.
 To ensure that the correct login ID is used for SSO, you must perform the following configuration steps if you use the OpenLDAP or Winbind solution:

 - For OpenLDAP, set sAMAccountName to uid.

 - For Winbind, add the following statement to the configuration file /etc/samba/smb.conf.